COVID Prevention

 COVID-19 vaccination reduces the risk of hospitalization and death when people become infected with COVID-19.

-Everyone five years and older is eligible for a COVID-19 vaccination.
+Everyone 6 months and older are eligible for a COVID-19 vaccination.

 There are three COVID-19 vaccines authorized for use in the United States: Pfizer-BioNTech, Moderna, and Johnson & Johnson’s Janssen.
 (Pfizer and Moderna preferred)